 $ pip install sqlalchemy

 Records is minimalist SQL library, designed for sending raw SQL queries to various databases.
-Data can be used programatically, or exported to a number of useful data formats.
+Data can be used programmatically, or exported to a number of useful data formats.

 $ pip install records

 Also included is a command-line tool for exporting SQL data.

 The Django ORM is the interface used by Django to provide database access.

 It’s based on the idea of models, an abstraction that makes it easier to manipulate data in Python.